Somato Respiratory Integration

 The short & skinny for moving through Stage One, if all you need are the basics to get started

-* With one hand placed over the other, and if you can, flat but relaxed touch over the specific area you’d like to explore.
-Fingers not interlaced.
+- With one hand placed over the other, place both hands over the specific area you’d like to explore.
+Best for your touch to be somewhat flat but relaxed Fingers not interlaced.
 Best to center the touch around a fleshy part of the hand that sinks in the most, such as that fleshy bulge of the palm at the base of the thumb (thenar eminence), or the bony part sticking out at the base of the index finger.
 Or at the base of the pinky finger, etc.

-* Allow yourself to explore the different possible ranges of movement – from the deepest movements to the shallow movements and everything in between.
+- Allow yourself to explore the different possible ranges of movement – from the deepest movements to the shallow movements and everything in between.
 Explore!
 Avoid boring repetition.
+Don’t try to continue the exercise once you feel you’ve had enough for now.
+Even if it’s only been a few seconds, that’s ok.
+You can always come back later.

 What’s This All About